kevinbluer/bluer-notes-jekyll/quotes.md

 - "I have always imagined that Paradise will be a kind of library", Jorge Luis Borges
 - "We cannot rewrite history, but we can right history", Mark Hayes
 - "You only live once, but if you do it right, once is enough.", [Mae West](https://en.wikipedia.org/wiki/Mae_West)
+- "The value of history is that it teaches us what man has done and thus what man is.", R. G. Collingwood
+- "Those who cannot remember the past are condemned to repeat it.", George Santayana